felix-gradr/LLM-test/long_term_plan.md

 Each main_agent run will automatically mark one unchecked item as done.

 ## Milestones
-- [ ] Establish a robust logging and progress-tracking mechanism.
+- [x] Establish a robust logging and progress-tracking mechanism.  (done 2025-07-19 13:37:59 UTC)
 - [ ] Refactor main_agent to support modular “skills”.
 - [ ] Implement a skill registry and dynamic loading.
 - [ ] Add automated unit-test generation for each new skill.